slyncon/torre/README.md

 - Firebase
 - Handlebars

-You can check out the running version [here](torre-495e1.firebaseapp.com).
+You can check out the running version [here] (https://torre-495e1.firebaseapp.com/).

 Consuming API from **[Torre.co](https://torre.co/)** in order to fetch professionals who are in Torre Network.